Wales head coach Wayne Pivac

 The expected abandonment of the tour will cost the unions concerned millions in lost revenue.
 It will also leave Wales without an international fixture for at least six months, their longest period between matches since the sport went professional 25 years ago.

-Sources have told The Rugby Paper that the Covid-19 emergency could force a decision within the next fortnight to call off the three Tests scheduled for successive weeks, Japan in Shizouka on June 27, the All Blacks in Auckland on July 4 and again in Wellington seven days later.
+Sources have told The Rugby Paper that the Covid-19 emergency could force a decision within the next fortnight to call off the three Tests scheduled for successive weeks, Japan in Shizouka on June 27, the in Auckland on July 4 and again in Wellington seven days later.

 Similar decisions are due to be made on ‘s tour of Japan and Scotland’s visit to New Zealand.
 The Wallabies have already acknowledged that their two-Test home series against is increasingly likely to be cancelled with the passing of each day.